cabal-club/cable/readme.md

 A recipient reads zero or more (`data_len`,`data`) pairs until `data_len` is 0.

-Clients can hash an entire data payload to check whether it is data that it was expecting (i.e. had sent out a `request by hash` for).
+Clients SHOULD hash an entire data payload to check whether it is data that it was expecting (i.e. had sent out a `request by hash` for).

 #### 5.2.3.3 Channel List Response (`msg_type=7`)